 Community indicators concerning child health, learning and poverty suggest social challenges abound in the Carolinas, and that the American Dream remains out of reach for far too many.
 Just one-third of children born into North Carolina families making less than $25,000 annually rise into middle- and upper-income levels as adults.
 In South Carolina, poverty rates for black and Latino children are about three times as high as those for white children.

 Addressing those challenges requires a proactive, strategic approach.
 Modern brain science suggests the logical way to get in front of these problems is to confront them in early childhood, before they take root.
 Recent advances in neuroscience show that early human experiences help “wire” the developing brain circuits in life-altering ways.

 Constant, unrelenting negative experiences – toxic stress – in early childhood affect a developing brain in ways that can herald lifelong learning and behavior problems, according to Harvard University’s Center on the Developing Child.
 Conversely, brain science research also shows that exposure to loving, nurturing adults stimulates children’s brains in positive ways, priming them for better outcomes in life.

 Early childhood experts say the implications are clear: The Carolinas and the nation can reap major gains by “moving upstream” of social ills and addressing early signs as they present in children.

 “Right before our eyes is an exploding revolution in biology,” Jack Shonkoff, head of the Center on the Developing Child, said during a 2014 speech at Duke University.
 “We should use that science to set a higher bar.”

-The Endowment’s strategic emphasis on early childhood issues will be executed in two ways: through the existing four grantmaking program areas and through select place-based grantmaking initiatives.
+The Endowment’s strategic emphasis on early childhood issues will be executed in two ways: through the existing four grantmaking program areas and through select "place-based" and related grantmaking initiatives.

 Program Area Grantmaking